 If you show signs of bacterial overgrowth within the small intestine, fermented foods will assist the inner ecosystem of the small intestine in returning to a state of balance.
 Remember, the small intestine should be relatively free of all bacteria (the good and the bad) — it is the large intestine, or the colon, that offers long-term housing to your helpful microbes.

 Most people are surprised to hear that heartburn is caused by too little stomach acid, rather than too much.
 Healthy stomach acid is made up of mostly hydrochloric acid, and it is almost as strong as battery acid.
 This acidity allows your body to release helpful enzymes to digest food and protect against pathogenic microbes and parasites.

 Stomach acid is effectively released in 3 different steps to guard against poor digestion, heartburn, Candida, and infection:

 - Step One.
-30% of your stomach acid is produced when you first anticipate food.
+30 percent of your stomach acid is produced when you first anticipate food.
 If your body is under stress, you may not release enough stomach acid before you eat.
 Practice mindful eating and avoid eating in front of the television whenever possible.

 - Step Two.
 50 percent of stomach acid is released when the stomach is full and in the presence of amino acids.
 If your body doesn’t get enough stomach acid in step one, it will be hard to release enough stomach acid in step two.
 You can use an HCl supplement like Assist Dairy and Protein to aid in digestion, along with fermented foods to support healthy bacteria in the stomach.